Cosmic-Carnage/Project-CC/game.md

                 ) {
                     spawnMiniBoss(); // Respawn the mini-boss
                     bullets.splice(i, 1);
-                    score += 10; // Increment the score when mini-boss is hit }
+                    score += 20; // Increment the score when mini-boss is hit }
             }
         }
         spawnMiniBoss();
-        // Modify the draw function to include the mini-boss function draw() {
+        // draw on the canvas
-            ctx.clearRect(0, 0, canvas.width, canvas.height);
+        function draw() {
-            if (!isGameOver && timeLeft > 0) {
+            ctx.clearRect(0, 0, canvas.width, canvas.height); // clear the canvas
-                drawPlayer();
+            if (!isGameOver && timeLeft > 0) { // if it is not game over and time is left drawPlayer();
                 drawEnemy();
                 drawMiniBoss(); // Draw the mini-boss